Skip to main content

 Jira configuration tile

-4. In the Configure and authorizate section:
+4. In the Configure and authorize section:

 a.
 Enter a name for your integration.
 This document uses Invicti & Jira OAuth as an example.